Notice: This page requires JavaScript to function properly.

 The .gitignore File

-The primary mechanism for specifying files to be ignored is the .gitignore file.
-This file, typically placed in the root of your repository, contains a list of file patterns that Git should ignore.
-Each line in the file represents a pattern for files or directories to ignore.
-For now, we'll simply use the names of the files.
+The .gitignore file is the main way to specify which files Git should ignore.
+It is typically located in the root directory of the repository and contains a list of file patterns that Git excludes from tracking.
+Each line represents a pattern for files or directories to ignore.
+For now, use only the names of the files.

 Gitignore file

-Let’s first list all (including hidden) files and directories in our project directory:
+First, list all files and directories in the project directory, including hidden ones:

 Note